edmundhung/conform/docs/accessibility.md

 # Accessibility

 Building an accessible form is critical.
-This includes providing unqiue id to link multiple pieces of information together, i.e. label and error of a particular input and leveraging aria-attributes that hints about the validity of the input, i.e. _aria-invalid_.
+This includes providing unique IDs to link multiple pieces of information together, i.e. label and error of a particular input and leveraging aria-attributes that hints about the validity of the input, i.e. _aria-invalid_.

 <!-- aside -->